stevenc49/stevenc49.github.io/pages/journal.md

 ### May 25

 Reviewed
-- Longest Common Subsequence (25 min to reviewed approach)
+- Longest Common Subsequence (25 min to reviewed approach, another 30 to code with minor mistakes)

 ### May 22